 Split the difference between privacy and togetherness with this floor plan

-A split floor plan separates the primary bedroom from the other bedrooms.
+A split floor plan separates your primary bedroom from other bedrooms, creating privacy while keeping common areas like the kitchen and living room central.

 When you’re trying to decide on the best layout for your home, all the different types of floor plans can get overwhelming.
 A split floor plan, not to be confused with a split-level home, is a lesser-known but beneficial floor plan that has a lot to offer homeowners.
 Learn more about split floor plans, why they’re so sought-after, and how to decide if it’s the right layout for you.